Starlight Moonlight: Release

 Secret released the teaser for their single "Starlight Moonlight" on May 27, 2011.
 A video teaser was first released with Oh!
 Honey, one of the songs in the CD single as the audio.
 The video teaser was set in rural area where the girls are riding a train and setting a campfire in their destination.
 The same day, TS Entertainment released the fantasy-like comeback photos for "Starlight Moonlight" with a different theme from the retro-inspired video teaser.
 The single was released on music stores and digital music sites on June 1, 2011.
 The official music video was unveiled on the same day.
 A Christmas version of the song entitled "Christmas Magic" was released as a promotional single for Secret's first Japanese EP, Shy Boy.

 Promotions

 "Starlight Moonlight" was performed on various live television music shows as well as most of Secret's present and future live television show appearances.
-Secret had their comeback stage on M!
-Countdown on June 1, 2011.
-The group also performed “Starlight Moonlight” on various music shows such as Music Bank, Music Core and Inkigayo in June and July 2011.
+Secret had their comeback stage on M Countdown on June 1, 2011.
+The group also performed “Starlight Moonlight” on various music shows such as Music Bank, Show!
+Music Core and Inkigayo in June and July 2011.
 Secret also performed the song on many Hallyu Dream Concerts and on various international television appearances.